About our podcast

 What is the timeline and commitment?

-We assemble the podcast team in late March of each year.
-Students are expected to file their audio files and transcriptions by the end of May.
+Students will be expected to file their audio files and transcriptions by the end of May 2021.